ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Security Analysis of a Software Product

-A released software product is often accompanied by a set of complementary statements about it's security compliance.
+A released software product is often accompanied by a set of complementary statements about its security compliance.
 This gives enough confidence to both producers and consumers that the released software has a good security standard and is suitable to use.

 Subsequently, multiple security researchers often run sophisticated security analysis tools on the same product.